gv301/TheTower/README.md

 # TheTower
-A basic adventure game I created using Java.
+An adventure game I created using Java.